Credit Cards » Credit Card Guides » How Do Credit Card Payments Work?

 How Do Credit Cards Actually Work?

-When you use your credit card for purchases, you're essentially borrowing money from the card issuer.
-For example, if you use your credit card to buy groceries for $50, the card issuer pays the grocery store on your behalf, and you incur a $50 debt to the card issuer.
-This amount is added to your credit card balance.
+When you make purchases with your credit card, you’re essentially borrowing money from the card issuer.
+For instance, if you use your card to buy $50 worth of groceries, the card issuer pays the grocery store for you, and you now owe $50 to the card issuer.
+This amount is then added to your credit card balance.

 Your credit card balance is the total amount you owe to the card issuer at a given time.
 It includes the sum of all your outstanding charges, cash advances, balance transfers, and any applicable fees or interest charges.